 How To Paint Over Caulk?

 Painting over caulk requires the right tools and supplies.
-Here is a list of what you’ll need to apply paint over caulk:
+Here is a list of tools you need to do this:

 - Fine-grit sandpaper